Young People’s Chorus of New York City®

 Over the years YPC has changed the perception of the capabilities of a children's chorus, dramatically heightening an awareness of the unlimited potential of a young choir to rise to unforeseen levels of artistry and establishing the youth chorus as a significant and often untapped instrument for making music.

-More than 1,300 children from ages seven to 18 participate annually through YPC’s core after-school program, its Satellite program in New York City public schools, its national affiliates in Erie, Pennsylvania, and Tenafly, New Jersey, and since 2012, a new after-school community chorus in New York City’s Washington Heights.
+Almost 1,400 children from ages 7 to 18 participate annually through YPC's core after-school program, its Satellite program in New York City public schools, a national affiliate in Tenafly, New Jersey, and since 2012, a new after-school community chorus in New York City's Washington Heights.

-The repertoire of the Young People’s Chorus of New York City ranges from renaissance and classical traditions through gospel/folk, pop, contemporary, and world music.
-Through its Transient Glory and Radio Radiance new music series, YPC has commissioned and premiered over 70 pieces of music from today’s most distinguished composers, extending and invigorating the repertoire.
-This season YPC will premiere a Transient Glory piece commissioned from one of the finest composers on the contemporary music scene, Missy Mazzoli.
-Through its new Transmusica series YPC collaborates with choruses from as far as Indonesia and Australia in cross-cultural performances that build understanding and bridges among other societies and cultures of the world.
+The repertoire of the Young People's Chorus of New York City ranges from the Renaissance and classical traditions through gospel/folk, pop, contemporary, and world music.
+Through its Transient Glory and Radio Radiance new music series, YPC has commissioned and premiered almost 80 pieces of music from today's most distinguished composers, extending and invigorating the repertoire, among them Missy Mazzoli, whose Transient Glory commission YPC premieres this season.
+Through its Transmusica series YPC collaborates with choruses from as far as Indonesia, Japan, and Australia in cross-cultural performances that build understanding and bridges among other societies and cultures of the world.

 Photo: Christopher Hall

-YPC is frequently seen on national television, including an Emmy Award-winning feature on PBS-TV’s “From the Top at Carnegie Hall,” NBC-TV’s Rockefeller Center Tree Lighting, Good Morning America’s annual Christmas Day specials on ABC-TV, Dora the Explorer’s Christmas Adventure on Nickelodeon, the Thanksgiving Day Parade, as well as a Coca-Cola TV commercial.
+YPC is frequently seen on national television, including an Emmy Award-winning feature on PBS-TV's "From the Top at Carnegie Hall," NBC-TV's Rockefeller Center Tree Lighting and he Today Show, ABC-TV's Good Morning America, Huckabee, Dora the Explorer's Christmas Adventure on Nickelodeon, the Thanksgiving Day Parade, as well as a Coca-Cola TV commercial, among others.